Pinterest Pixel

 What are some common mistakes when using the FLOOR function?

-Yes, the FLOOR function can handle negative numbers effectively, but it’s important to remember that it always rounds down towards the negative infinity.
-In Excel’s FLOOR.MATH function, you also have the option to specify a mode that rounds a negative number towards zero, providing flexibility depending on your rounding needs.
+Yes, the FLOOR function can handle negative numbers.
+But it is important to remember that it always rounds down towards negative infinity.

 How does the FLOOR function work?